Sūfuku-ji (Ōtsu): Identification controversy

-The history of the excavation of the site is inseparable from the location controversy involving the search for them location of the Ōmi Palace.
+The history of the excavation of the site is inseparable from the controversy involving the search for the location of the Ōmi Ōtsu Palace.
 It is known in historical records that Emperor Tenchi relocated the capital of Japan to Ōtsu and resided there for a brief period from 667 to 672 AD.
-However, the exact location of the palace became lost in later centuries, and especially with growing nationalism in the late Meiji period and Taisho period, there was strong desire to relocate it.
+However, the exact location of the palace became lost in later centuries, and especially with growing nationalism in the late Meiji era and the Taisho era, there was a strong desire to relocate it.
 As the palace existed for only five years and did not make use of roof tiles, it was decided that physical evidence may not have survived, and that the location of the palace site might be derived from the locations of the temples of Sūfuku-ji and Bonshaku-ji, which ancient sources indicate were in the vicinity.

 In 1897, a local historian promoted a theory that the "Shigasato Yamanaka site" corresponded to the site of Sūfuku-ji, and based on this theory, a stone monument to that effect was erected in 1918.
 However, around the same time, the Minamishigachō temple ruins with tiles from the Hakuho period and the foundation of a pagoda were found.
-Archaeologists were divided, with some postulating that the Minamishigachō temple ruins was Bonshaku-ji, which it was further postulated had been erected by Emperor Kanmu on the site of Ōmi Palace.
+Archaeologists were divided, with some postulating that the Minamishigachō temple ruins was Bonshaku-ji, which it was further postulated had been erected by Emperor Kanmu on the site of the Ōmi Ōtsu Palace.
 Others argued that the Minamishigachō temple ruins corresponded to Sūfuku-ji as Hakuho period roof tiles had been excavated at that location.
 In an effort to settle the controversy, Shiga Prefecture sponsored excavations from 1938 to 1945 which only further inflamed the controversy.

 The "Shigasato Yamanaka site" yielded no artifacts earlier than the Heian period, although the layout of buildings appeared to correspond to what was known of Sūfuku-ji.
-It was only after a landslide and further excavations revealed Hakuho period tiles, a Buddha image and the foundations of a pagoda that the controversy was officially resolved in favor of "Shigasato Yamanaka site" being the site of Sūfuku-ji.
-Regarding the Minamishigachō site, this was arbitrarily explained as a predecessor temple in between the period when the Ōmi Palace was destroyed and the construction of Bonshaku-ji on the site of the palace ruins.
+It was only after a landslide and further excavations revealed Hakuho period tiles, a Buddha image, and the foundations of a pagoda that the controversy was officially resolved in favor of "Shigasato Yamanaka site" being the site of Sūfuku-ji.
+Regarding the Minamishigachō site, this was arbitrarily explained as a predecessor temple in between the period when the Ōmi Ōtsu Palace was destroyed and the construction of Bonshaku-ji on the site of the palace ruins.
 However, this was not the end of the controversy, which extended well into the postwar period.
 It is now current dogma that Sūfuku-ji occupied the northern and central ridges of the site and Bonshaku-ji was on the southern ridge, whereas the Minamishigachō site is an entirely unknown Hakuho period temple.
 This is supported by roof tiles inscribed with the kanji "Bon" found on the southern ridge.